-When you walk down the personal hygiene section in the grocery store, you’ll see soaps and products for every part of a person’s body.
+When you walk down the personal hygiene section in the store, you’ll see soaps and products for every part of a person’s body.
 Among the hundreds of cleansers, shampoos, and body washes, there is usually a sad little section of soap for feminine hygiene, with just a handful of options.

 - Clitoral Hood